 |or PHYS 125||Principles of Physics I: Quarks to Cosmos|

 |PHYS 121||General Physics I|

 |Plus an Astronomy Elective at the 200-level or above.|

-Students who have taken Physics 121 -2 should consult with the Chair about requirements.)
-The experimental course, Physics 312, may be modified to reflect the student's interest in Astronomy.
-Students should consult with the Department chair about the requirements.
-Early consultation with the Department is strongly advised.
+Students who have taken PHYS 121 - General Physics I or PHYS 122 - General Physics II should consult with the Chair about requirements.
+The experimental course, PHYS 312 - Experimental Physics, may be modified to reflect the student's interest in Astronomy.
+Early consultation with the Department is imperative.
 See the Physics Department section of the catalog.